Data delivery in Managed Service for ClickHouse®

 sample.json

-file with the following test data:{ "device_id": "iv9a94th6rzt********", "datetime": "2020-06-05 17:27:00", "latitude": 55.70329032, "longitude": 37.65472196, "altitude": 427.5, "speed": 0, "battery_voltage": 23.5, "cabin_temperature": 17, "fuel_level": null } { "device_id": "rhibbh3y08qm********", "datetime": "2020-06-06 09:49:54", "latitude": 55.71294467, "longitude": 37.66542005, "altitude": 429.13, "speed": 55.5, "battery_voltage": null, "cabin_temperature": 18, "fuel_level": 32 } { "device_id": "iv9a94th6rzt********", "datetime": "2020-06-07 15:00:10", "latitude": 55.70985913, "longitude": 37.62141918, "altitude": 417.0, "speed": 15.7, "battery_voltage": 10.3, "cabin_temperature": 17, "fuel_level": null }
+file with test data:{ "device_id": "iv9a94th6rzt********", "datetime": "2020-06-05 17:27:00", "latitude": 55.70329032, "longitude": 37.65472196, "altitude": 427.5, "speed": 0, "battery_voltage": 23.5, "cabin_temperature": 17, "fuel_level": null } { "device_id": "rhibbh3y08qm********", "datetime": "2020-06-06 09:49:54", "latitude": 55.71294467, "longitude": 37.66542005, "altitude": 429.13, "speed": 55.5, "battery_voltage": null, "cabin_temperature": 18, "fuel_level": 32 } { "device_id": "iv9a94th6rzt********", "datetime": "2020-06-07 15:00:10", "latitude": 55.70985913, "longitude": 37.62141918, "altitude": 417.0, "speed": 15.7, "battery_voltage": 10.3, "cabin_temperature": 17, "fuel_level": null }

 -

-Send the data from the
+Send data from

 sample.json

-file to each Managed Service for Apache Kafka® topic usingjq
+to each Managed Service for Apache Kafka® topic usingjq

 andkafkacat

-:jq -rc . sample.json | kafkacat -P \ -b <broker_host_FQDN>:9091 \ -t <topic_name> \ -k key \ -X security.protocol=SASL_SSL \ -X sasl.mechanisms=SCRAM-SHA-512 \ -X sasl.username="<username_for_the_producer>" \ -X sasl.password="<user_password_for_the_producer>" \ -X ssl.ca.location=/usr/local/share/ca-certificates/Yandex/RootCA.crt -Z
+:jq -rc . sample.json | kafkacat -P \ -b <broker_host_FQDN>:9091 \ -t <topic_name> \ -k key \ -X security.protocol=SASL_SSL \ -X sasl.mechanisms=SCRAM-SHA-512 \ -X sasl.username="<username_for_producer>" \ -X sasl.password="<user_password_for_producer>" \ -X ssl.ca.location=/usr/local/share/ca-certificates/Yandex/RootCA.crt -Z

 Data is sent on behalf of users with the ACCESS_ROLE_PRODUCER